Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 A: You are correct in the drop in snaps for Griffin against the 49ers.
 In fact, it was the biggest drop possible, going from 40 snaps against Arizona to zero against the 49ers.

-Griffin’s 40 snaps against the Cardinals were the most he has received in a game in his new role as an edge rusher (he also was used as something of a spy on quarterback Kyler Murray.)
+Griffin’s 40 snaps against the Cardinals were the most he has received in a game in his new role as an edge rusher (he also was used as a spy on quarterback Kyler Murray).

 Griffin had one tackle in the game but no quarterback hits or hurries, and he did not grade out particularly well via Pro Football Focus at 48.1.